Mario-chico/mysite/src/content/blog/en/weight-loss.md

 That's why there are many methods and they all work, not because they are super intense or you sweat a lot (Fat is not lost by sweating).

-For this to happen you must restrict something, calories consumed, leisure time to train or walk long distances, pre or post sleep activities to be able to recover better.
+For this to happen you must restrict something, calories consumed, leisure time to train or walk long distances, pre activities to be able to recover better.

 It doesn't have to be all lettuce and tomatoes and you don't have to restrict everything at the same time, it's not a path of suffering.